 There is lots of information in your house about what and how to clean, but if you need any help, housekeeping team are on hand.

-For everybody’s safety, the visitor policy has been suspended for the first weeks of term.
+For everybody’s safety, the visitor policy has been suspended.
 This means that you will not be able to have any visitors in to your flat/ house or room.
-This will be reviewed before 31 October 2020.

 To mitigate any risk of contagion, room swaps or changes are suspended.
 If you would like to discuss a social situation in your accommodation, please contact email@example.com.